AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 **Walk Around**

+Swinging the camera around a scene is fun, but it's more fun to do all the movement ourselves.
+First we need to set up a camera system

 Lastly, we have a camera up position for the y axis to set vertical height on the camera.